What is Continuous Integration?

 How to get started with Continuous Delivery

-If you are wondering how to get started with Continuous Delivery, this article by our CTO Florian Motlik on the Amazon Web Services Blog will be a very helpful read: Five Tips to Get Started with Continuous Delivery
+If you are wondering how to get started with Continuous Delivery, this article by our CTO Florian Motlik on the Amazon Web Services Blog will be a very helpful read: Five Tips to Get Started with Continuous Delivery.

 Continuous Integration Resources

 We have compiled a list of resources for you to get started with Continuous Integration and Delivery and also dig deeper if you are more into the topic.
+You should definitely check out our Codeship Resources Library where you can find free eBooks, videos, and guides.

 - Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation – by Jez Humble and David Farley:http://www.amazon.com/gp/product/0321601912